 Dodger seemed to get better and even though he had snapped at me a couple of times he had not broken my skin.
 I believed his bite inhibition had returned, and that so long as I did not scare him, it’d be alright.

 Being attacked by one you love is a slam to your gut.
 For a brief time, rational thought flies out the window.
 It happens so fast.
 Your heart pounds and your body shakes as the fight-or-flight response gets set off.
 I cried that evening as I applied ice to my face, wishing I could ice my whole body.
 Being attacked by my very own dog was a traumatizing experience, a betrayal of trust by my beloved dog who always had slept on my bed beside me.

 Dodger was so anxious as he arrived 5 years ago that he wore down a path in our back yard within 3 days.
 He always had been snappy when scared.
-Exercise never was lacking, as we consistently visited off-leash, fenced dog parks.
-But last winter I saw that he was a lot more anxious than he once was.
+Exercise never was lacking,

 Putting Down An Aggressive Dog